robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-Sparsify-README.md

 the weights at `FP32` on the backward pass.
 This allows the model to adapt to the loss of information from quantization on the forward pass.

-SparseML enables you to run QAT on YOLO-v5 with a single command line call.
+SparseML enables you to run QAT on YOLOv5 with a single command line call.

 </details>

-For more conceputal details checkout this [blog](https://neuralmagic.com/blog/pruning-overview/).

 ## :cook: Creating SparseML Recipes

 SparseML uses a concept called "Recipes" to apply the sparsification algorithms.
 Recipes are YAML files